 I see the role of the CRNA to be multifaceted, including but also going beyond Nurse Anesthesia, as a comforter on an emotional and chemical level.
-I want to advance my advocacy for my patients, taking a central role in ensuring they receive the finest care possible.
+I want to advance my advocacy for my patients, taking a leading role in ensuring they receive the finest care possible.
 My interest in providing care to those who most need it aligns with XXXX University’s mission and commitment to global health.
-It is important to me to be a leader in my profession, caring for those who need it the most and putting my abilities to the best use possible.
-Columbia University is my first choice among DNP Programs in Nurse Anesthesia for various reasons especially my profound admiration for your global focus.
+I need to be a leader in my profession, caring for those who need it the most and putting my abilities to the best use possible.
+Columbia University is my first choice among DNP Programs in Nurse Anesthesia for several reasons, especially my profound admiration for your global focus.

-A former officer in the US Navy, serving for almost a decade and later traveling on my own, I lived in the Philippines for three years and Bahrain for a year and a half.
+A former officer in the US Navy, serving for a decade and later traveling on my own, I lived in the Philippines for three years and Bahrain for a year and a half.
 I have also traveled extensively through Canada, Mexico, Western Europe, and parts of the Arab World and the Far East.
 I also raised a large family and got off to a late start due to military service.
 Thus, I did not earn my BSN at the University of Miami until 2016.
-However, with my children in college, I find myself attracted to very little that is not nursing-related.
-I want to compensate for my late start in nursing by giving what I have left, another two decades or so, to support medical missionary activity.
-Since I am fluent in basic French and Spanish, I feel I have something critically important to offer as an older CRNA.
-She is in a position to volunteer her time abroad, where she will be able to save the most lives in the Developing World, especially in those large swaths of the Developing World where Spanish or French are the national languages.
+However, with my children in college, I find myself attracted to extraordinarily little that is not nursing-related.
+I want to compensate for my late start in nursing by giving what I have left another two decades or so to support medical missionary activity.
+Since I am fluent in basic French and Spanish, I have something critically important to offer as an older CRNA.
+She can volunteer her time abroad, where she can save the most lives in the Developing World, especially in those large swaths where Spanish or French are the national languages.

 Thank you for considering my application to the finest ‘global’ Nurse Anesthesia program in the world, taught at the center of my world, New York City.